 - Add butternut squash to skillet.
 Season with salt and pepper.
 Cook 5 minutes to start to caramelize, stirring occasionally.

 - Mix zucchini, apple, bell pepper, and onion into skillet with butternut squash.
 Season with salt and pepper.
 Cook 5 minutes until starting to soften, stirring frequently.

 - Add garlic and ginger.
 Cook 1-2 minutes, stirring frequently.

 - Stir in pumpkin and curry paste until all vegetables are thoroughly coated.
 Cook 1-2 minutes until fragrant, stirring occasionally.

 - Pour in coconut milk, vegetable broth and soy sauce.
 Stir to thoroughly combine, and bring to a bubbling simmer.

 - Lower heat to medium and simmer uncovered for 10 minutes.

 - Add swiss chard a handful at a time until wilted into the curry mixture.

 - Once all the swiss chard is added, stir in lime zest and juice.
 Season to taste with salt and pepper.
 (Can be made 1 day ahead.
 Let cool, cover and refrigerate.
 Rewarm over medium-low heat.)

-- Serve with steamed rice.
+- Serve with steamed rice or quinoa.
 Garnish with sliced green onions, fresh cilantro and basil, and an extra squeeze of lime.
 Enjoy!